-- Funding for specific pupils to meet their assessed needs at present through Ear Marked Pupil Funding (AEN) and EHCP (Education, Health and Care Plan). - Specific grants, for which the school may bid, that are for identified purposes.
+- Funding for specific pupils to meet their assessed needs EHCP (Education, Health and Care Plan). - Specific grants, for which the school may bid, that are for identified purposes.

 All resources will be deployed effectively to meet the needs of individuals (identified on PPPs) and groups.
 Speech and Language and SEND resources are stored in the KS1 building.
 Training in their use will be offered to teachers and teaching assistants as necessary.